marilynchidera/importy-duty-estimator/README.md

-# importy-duty-estimator
+# Import Duties Payment Estimator for U.S.
-A tool to estimate import duties for purchases in the U.S.
+A tool to estimate import duties for international purchases coming in to the U.S.